Andagi/sketch-idea-app/README.md

 * Clicking image (to make arrows disappear)
 * Clicking image (to make arrows appear)

-**2.How would you describe the outputs or possible outcomes of your app?**
-_Based on those inputs, what does the app display to the user?
-What are some of the outcomes or results that your app produces based on how the user interacts with it?_
+#### Output Results:

-• Recall & Display strings or images taken from user
+* Recall & Display strings or images taken from user
-• Scroll through images and string database
+* Scroll through images and string database
-• Display all Images or Strings as thumbnails from database
+* Display all Images or Strings as thumbnails from database

 **3.What would you store as variables in your JavaScript file for the first prototype of your app?**
 _What does the computer need to remember between when the user starts the app and when they close the page?_
-• The image being displayed, the prior one and the one that will be displayed after scrolling.
+* The image being displayed, the prior one and the one that will be displayed after scrolling.

 **4.What data needs to be stored permanently, if any?**
 _Which pieces of information need to be saved even after the user closes the app, so they can get it back later on?
 (In other words, what would you save in a database?)_

-• Strings
+* Strings
-• Images
+* Images
-• Image Names
+* Image Names
-• String and Image order
+* String and Image order

 **5.Which kinds of data types are these inputs/variables?**
 _Are they strings of text?
 Numbers?
 Boolean values (true or false)?_

-• Strings of Text
+* Strings of Text

 **6.What events would you need to listen for with JavaScript?**

-• Click
+* Click
-• onmouseover
+* onmouseover
-• Ondrag
+* Ondrag
-• Ondragend
+* Ondragend
-• Ondragenter
+* Ondragenter

 **7.Will your app need to respond to button clicks?
 Will it respond directly to pressing keys on the keyboard?
 Scrolling up or down on the page?
 Microphone or webcam usage?
 Something else**

-• When the user wants to scroll or choose an image to display, they will click on the webpage
+* When the user wants to scroll or choose an image to display, they will click on the webpage
-• When prompted with a text box, the user will enter letters from their keyboard
+* When prompted with a text box, the user will enter letters from their keyboard
-• The user will scroll down the list of images/strings
+* The user will scroll down the list of images/strings